-Our experienced staff and researchers develop practical solutions for individuals and groups, tools and tasks, programs and processes.
+Our experienced staff works with industry, labor unions and government entities to analyze, design or validate ergonomics solutions related to work tasks, products or tools, and programs or processes.
 Our unique problem solving strategy synthesizes the rigor of research and the corroboration of professional practice.

-We serve private and public organizations at regional, national and international levels.
-The complexity of our service depends on your needs and budget.
+We collaborate with private and public organizations at regional, national and international levels.
+Consulting engagements take the form of ongoing service contracts or research sponsorship.
 Some examples of the services we provide are listed below.

 To request a proposal or for more information about our consulting services and internships please submit this form and we will be in touch soon.